Free Composite Chart Calculator

 What is a composite chart?

-A composite chart is a single chart that represents a relationship.
-It's calculated by finding the midpoint between each pair of planets in two natal charts — your Sun/their Sun, your Moon/their Moon, and so on.
-The result is a third chart that describes the dynamic of the relationship itself, not either individual.
+A composite chart is a symbolic relationship chart.
+It is calculated by finding the midpoint between each pair of planets in two natal charts: your Sun and their Sun, your Moon and their Moon, and so on.
+The result is a third chart astrologers read for the relationship pattern, not either individual alone.

 How is a composite chart different from synastry?